NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Come try out for the Northeastern Rock Climbing Team!
 We are a competitive team that trains and competes at the local, divisional, and national level through USA Climbing's Collegiate Series.

-Tryouts will be scored in a redpoint format to fill in our roster spots for the **Fall and Spring semesters**.
+Tryouts will be scored in a boulder redpoint format to fill in our roster spots for the **Fall and Spring semesters**.

+Come find us at Fall Fest in World Series Way!!

 **Tryout Dates:**